Chile and The Falklands

 Today we retrace our steps, arriving in Punta Arenas at lunch time.
 Having checked in to our hotel, the afternoon will be free to explore the town or simply relax.
 Lunch today is at your own expense.
 We re-convene for dinner in a local restaurant.

-This morning we take a flight on the little 8-seater Islander aircraft to Sea Lion Island where we'll stay for two nights.
-Sea Lion is a small, flat island with much to offer.
-On arrival we'll have a familiarisation tour by LandRover (or equivalent) and thereafter we'll explore on foot.
-Right outside the lodge there's a colony of Gentoo Penguins while just a 10 minute walk away we find Elephant Beach with its elephant seals.
+Wel'll have two days to explore the island on foot.
+Right outside the lodge there's a colony of Gentoo Penguins while just a 10-minute walk away we find Elephant Beach with its Elephant Seals.
 The endemic Cobb's Wren hops around the lodge and, a little further away we'll find sea lions and a fresh water lake with species such as Tufted Greve and Silvery Teal.
 It's a super place and you can either join your expert tour leader or simply explore on your own.

 Today we fly out west, our destination being Pebble Island which is very much larger than Sea Lion.
 There is much to see here — Rockhopper and Gentoo Penguins (sometimes with the occasional Marcaroni joining the former and King the latter), Variable Hawk (used to be known as Red-backed), Black-necked Swan and lots of other waterfowl.
 Relatively close to the settlement where we'll be staying there's a four-mile long beach from which we can often see Black-browed Albatross while species such as South American Tern and White-rumped Sandpiper are close to hand.